mpt-network/mptstan/README.md

 For example, we can obtain graphical posterior predictive checks using `pp_check()`.
 For MPT models, `type = "bars_grouped"` provides a helpful plot if we additional pass `group = "mpt_tree"` (which creates one panel per tree).
-We can also change the axes labels to match the response categories.
+We can also change the x-axis labels to match the response categories.

 ``` r